LukeWood/hugo-LukeWood.github.io/content/posts/refactor_bulletz.md

 This mean't every time I registered an event listener I would need a state handler handily stored nearby.
 By the time I had a complete frontend the name `state_handler` showed up in well over `70%` of files.

-# Solving this with an Event Driven Model

-# Tiny Pubsub
+# Solving This With Tiny Pubsub
-Shameless plug for the self authored javascript library I wrote to solve this.
+Shameless plug for the self authored javascript library I wrote to solve this: [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub).
-It's really nothing special - it just maintains a relationship between events and functions that should be called in response to said events.
+It's nothing special - it just maintains a relationship between events and functions that should be called in response to said events.
 Instead of explicitly calling functions, functions instead respond to data emitted elsewhere.

+But what it does do is encourage a [decoupled codebase](https://gameprogrammingpatterns.com/decoupling-patterns.html) through the event driven programming paradigm..

 Here is a self contained example:
 ```javascript